MicrosoftDocs/learn/learn-pr/azure-devops/deploy-java-containers/includes/2-azure-support-java.md

 In this unit, you set up the GitHub repo and Azure resources you need to deploy your Java application.
-Some of the Azure resources take a few minutes to deploy, so while you wait, you can read ahead to the next unit for background information about the services, tools, and platforms this module uses.
+Some of the Azure resources take a few minutes to deploy.
+While you wait, you can read ahead to the next unit for background information about the services, tools, and platforms this module uses.

 In this unit, you do the following tasks: